4 arrested after cache of weapons found in hotel near upcoming MLB All-Star Game in Denver - Local News 8

 “We are thankful to DPD for their quick action to safely resolve this situation and will continue to work closely with them to support their investigation,” the statement read.

-CNN has reached out to the Denver mayor’s office and the MLB, but has not heard back.
+CNN has reached out to the MLB, but has not heard back.

-Denver Mayor Michael B. Hancock and other Denver law enforcement officials said they plan to hold a news conference at 4:30 p.m.
-ET to provide an update on the arrests and safety measures for MLB All-Star week.

 The-CNN-Wire